conversation/rubypants-unicode/README.md

 # RubyPants — SmartyPants ported to Ruby

-Ported to UTF-8 characters instead of HTML Entities by Chris Chapman Copyright © 2012 Chris Chapman
+Switched to using UTF-8 characters instead of HTML Entities by Chris Chapman Copyright © 2012 Chris Chapman

 Ported by Christian Neukirchen <mailto:chneukirchen@gmail.com>